Ozanis/EMPERORS-LIBRARY/README.md

 <h2>Comments</h2>

-You can run both applications as serviced daemon using provided bash script
+You can run both applications as systemd services using provided bash script

 _runs only for linux_